FirstLegoLeague/launcher/docs/userguide.md

 ## Tournament

-The `Tournament` screen is the place where the tournament organizer or head referee configures the tournament.
+The `Tournament` screen is the place where the tournament organizer or head referee sets up the tournament.

 ### Tournament Settings